modern-hobbyist/ModernHobbyist/Projects/1 - DIY Keyboard.md

 # Getting Started
 So, you want to design a custom keyboard from scratch?
 Well, let's assume (like me) that you don't know the first thing about designing a custom keyboard from scratch.
 In that case, where do you start?

-Well first, let's take stock of what knowledge you'll need:
+Well first, let's take stock of what knowledge you'll need to gain in order to complete this project:
+- PCB Design
+	- You'll need to be
+- 3d Design
+- Firmware

+### Where I started
 - PCB Design
 	- I had designed several PCB's up to this point, but nothing more complicated than connecting some traces between through hole components.
 Definitely nothing with any SMD components, and I have only ever glanced at datasheets (only to become overwhelmed and immediately close them).
 - 3d design
 	- While I am certainly not "gifted" in this category, I have to admit I have some formal training in CAD from my early days of College as a mechanical engineer.
 - Firmware
 	- This is the category that I am most comfortable in, which is lucky as that's my day job.
 However, I don't have experience writing QMK and I haven't written C code in like 8 years, so I still had many things to learn.

 # Useful Links
 ## Video Guides